MoAbyari/Project0/README.md

 ### playing

-1. please go to the link https://moabyari.github.io/Project0/
+1. Please go to the link https://moabyari.github.io/Project0/
-2. A step by step series of examples that tell you how to get a development env running
-2. Version do not allow Switch turns between X and O .
+2. At V.01 player 'O' starts the game.
+V0.1 do not allow Switch Turn between X and O .
+3. The next turn will be displayed on top part of the game.
+4. Simply click on 'Restart' button to restart the game.

 ### Future Continuous Improvement